esuriddick/Programming/R/Tree Diagram/README.md

 # What is a (probability) tree diagram?
 A <code>(probability) tree diagram</code> allows a person to better assess the probabilities underlying random events that happen in a pre-defined time sequence.
-Two important features underlying the probabilities in the nodes of the tree are: i) conditional probabilities (<code>Bayes Theorem</code>); and ii) the fact that the multiplication of the probabilities along the nodes provides the probability of the intersection of each event along the nodes.
+Two important features underlying the probabilities in the nodes of the tree are: i) conditional probabilities (<code>Bayes Theorem</code>); and ii) the fact that the multiplication of the probabilities along the nodes provides the probability of the intersection of the events along the nodes.

 # Purpose of this program
 Provide the basis to easily create a custom tree diagram within R, which can be exported as an image.